Canada–Saudi Arabia relations: Military relations

+Iraqi invasion of Kuwait

 During the Gulf War, both Canadian and Saudi forces cooperated with the coalition forces to quell the invasion of Kuwait and the advancement of the Iraqi military.
 In February 1991, Canada opened up a field hospital in Saudi Arabia in the north-eastern village of Qaisumah to treat both coalition and Iraqi troops.

+War on Terror

 Both countries reached in an agreement in February 2014 under which Saudi Arabia would purchase C$15 billion worth of military equipment from Canada.
 According to the CBC, this deal included 928 light armoured vehicles, specifically, a model known as LAV-6.
 Among these LAV-6s, 119 were categorized as heavy assault.
 Also included under this deal is a 14-year provision of technical assistance.
 This deal solidified Saudi Arabia as the second-largest export destination for Canadian arms after the US.
 The CBC reported that the first shipment of vehicles would arrive in Saudi Arabia by 2017.

 Although the deal was penned by Stephen Harper's Conservative government, Liberal Prime Minister Justin Trudeau gave the go-ahead for the deal to proceed in April 2016 when he assigned permits allowing for the export of the vehicles.
 When Trudeau was confronted about the possibility of Saudi Arabia using the vehicles against its civilian population, he stated that he was obliged to respect the deal made by his predecessor.
 In August 2017, Canadian Foreign Minister Chrystia Freeland initiated an investigation into Saudi usage of Canadian-made vehicles and in February 2018 the investigative team concluded that there was no definitive evidence that Saudi Arabia had ever inflicted human rights abuses using vehicles originating from Canada.